Women

 The squad is supported by a team of coaches.

 • Jon Winch: Jon learned to row at Cantabs in 2003, rowing as part of the Senior Men’s Squad until he turned to coaching in 2010.
 He has also had tremendous success coaching masters crews, consistently coaching them to golds at the British Rowing Masters Championships, Pairs Head of the River, Veteran Fours and Vets Head of the River Races over the last decade.
-Jon coaches the Cantabs’ juniors in addition to the Senior Women, where his crews have medalled at Nat Schools and Nat Juniors.
+Jon coaches the Cantabs’ juniors in addition to the Senior Women, where his crews have medaled at Nat Schools and Nat Juniors.

 We are also supported by Milosz Wrobel of Light Blue Clinic who also coaches the university squads.